 - D. Record.
 All teleconference participants are hereby on notice that the Court may be recording teleconferences via audio file and/or through the service of a court reporter who also participates telephonically. - E. Notice Obligation.
-With the sole exception of pro se litigants, each party is responsible for ensuring that every other party is aware that the conference will proceed telephonically. - 5.
-Teleconference Protocol.
-Parties are asked to respect the following procedures for conferences proceeding telephonically. - A. Use a landline whenever possible. - B. Use handset rather than speakerphone. - C. Identify yourself each time you speak. - D. Remain mindful that, unlike in a courtroom setting, interrupting will likely render both speakers unintelligible. - E. Place the phone on mute when not speaking to eliminate background noise. - F. Spell proper names.
+With the sole exception of pro se litigants, each party is responsible for ensuring that every other party is aware that the conference will proceed telephonically.

-6. Communications with Chambers
+5. Communications with Chambers

 - A. Telephone Calls.
 Telephone calls will not be answered but will go to voicemail; and there may be significant delays in responding to any voicemail messages.
 Thus, parties are encouraged to make any requests or inquiries to the Court through ECF or, if permitted or required under the Court's Individual Practices, by email.
 If leaving a voicemail, a party should (1) briefly state the nature of the issue (including, if applicable, the case name and docket number), and (2) provide a call-back telephone number. - B. Urgent Matters.
 For urgent matters requiring immediate attention, parties should send an email to Chambers that (1) includes the word "URGENT" in the subject line, (2) specifies the case name and docket number, (3) briefly describes the nature of the issue, and (4) provides a telephone number at which the party (and any other relevant parties) can be reached. - C. Faxes.
 Faxes are not permitted for any purposes. - D. Hand Deliveries.
 Nothing may be delivered to Chambers absent advance permission from the Court. - E. By Pro Se Parties.
-In light of the current global health crisis, parties proceeding pro se are encouraged to submit all filings by email to:
+Pro se parties are encouraged to (1) consent to electronic service (via ECF or email), or (2) seek the Court's permission to file documents through the ECF system or by email to the Court.
+Unless the Court grants permission to file documents electronically, all communications with the Court by a pro se party must be mailed to the Pro Se Intake Unit, Thurgood Marshall Courthouse, 40 Centre Street, Room 105, New York, New York 10007.
+Any questions should be directed to the Pro Se Intake Unit at (212) 805-0175. - F. In New Criminal Cases.
+Upon assignment of a new criminal case to Judge Liman, the Assistant United States Attorney must immediately email the Court to arrange for a prompt conference/arraignment.